siyuan-note/plugin-sample-vite-svelte/README.md

      > **If don't want svelte, turn to this template**: [frostime/plugin-sample-vite](https://github.com/frostime/plugin-sample-vite)
      >
      > **We also provide with a vite+solidjs template**: [frostime/plugin-sample-vite-solidjs](https://github.com/frostime/plugin-sample-vite-solidjs)
+     >
+     > ⚠️ These alternative templates are provided for reference and may not receive updates as promptly as this template.

 4. Provides a github action template to automatically generate package.zip and upload to new release
 5. Includes a visual External Capture Service demo for SiYuan Kernel Plugins